We chat with the Gold Coast’s very own Ironwoman.

 Where: Close to the corner of Araluen Road and Tallebudgera Creek Road

-While Froggy’s is perhaps a little less secret than some spots, it’s no less golden.
-Between Snapper Rocks and Point Danger, it’s the perfect place for a spot of sunbaking if being seen by hordes of people ain’t your thing.
-Froggy’s is protected from the elements so perfect for a day of fun in the sun.
+While Snapper Rocks is perhaps a little less secret than some spots, it’s no less golden.
+A small man-made tidal pool gives you a gorgeous view over the ocean below.
+Snapper Rock is perfect for a day of fun in the sun.

 Elabana Falls on Box Forest Circuit